API Reference¶

 Changed in version 0.5.4: Made it possible to pass query arguments.

-- coroutine executemany(command: str, args, *, timeout: Optional[float] = None)[source]¶
+- async executemany(command: str, args, *, timeout: float = None)[source]

 Execute an SQL command for each sequence of arguments in args.